 "Both my parents went to Cal, and my dad played at Cal," McAllister said.
 "I have a lot of family in Los Angeles.
 Both my aunts, both my grandparents, both my godparents live there, so it's an area I'm familiar with.
 I like the school, I like the coaches and the way they coach, and their enthusiasm."

 McAllister was already a top recruit as a quarterback, but said that he intends on playing safety at USC.
 McAllister said he decided to make the switch after several schools started looking at him more as a pure athlete than a quarterback in camps.

 "A couple of the schools and Cal and USC were looking at me and wondering if I could play defense," McAllister said.
 "I decided to make the switch when they started looking at me at that position."

 As a quarterback, McAllister has put up impressive numbers in just three years at Monte Vista.
-In his

 "He's a Division I quarterback if that's what he decided to do," Monte Vista coach Craig Bergman said.
 "Is he a Division I quarterback at USC?
 I don't know.
 I think it's a perfect place for him to go.
 He knows he's our quarterback, and he knows we're only going to go as far as he takes us."